Blog

 Learn How to Sell Your Strategy

-Selling your strategy – and yourself – takes practice.
+Marketing your hedge fund – and yourself – takes practice.
 You need to learn how to tell your story in a concise and relatable way.
 Known as an “elevator pitch,” to sell your strategy, you want your pitch to reflect your knowledge instead of sounding like you’re simply reciting statistics.
 Although short and sweet, you want to get the point across and make it clear you understand the deeper meaning behind the why’s of your story.

-Some points to help you learn how to sell your strategy include:
+Some points to help you learn how to sell your hedge fund strategy include:

 • Value: Make sure your pitch addresses what your investors value most.
 How does your hedge fund and “brand” deliver that value?